 Here's a little bit closer look at the coins in the many counterfeit coins this Chinese minting operation has struck.
 Most of them are silver-colored (although probably not made of real silver), and a few of them are made of copper.
 Those boxes don't look very sturdy (remember, coins are quite heavy in these quantities, even fake ones), yet the coins are transported to coin shows in these cases.
 Of course, you won't see these boxes on the coin show trading floor.
 This sort of quantity is the type of deal done behind closed doors in private hotel rooms.Continue to 12 of 24 below.

 12 of 24

 Fake Standing Liberty Quarters

-One last look at what's in the silk-covered trays - a close-up photo shows lots and lots of freshly-struck fake Standing Liberty Quarters!
-I also see Chinese-made fake Indian Head Cents, and what look to be maybe Large Cents and perhaps some counterfeit dimes and nickels.Continue to 13 of 24 below.
+This close-up photo shows lots and lots of freshly struck fake Standing Liberty quarters.
+There are also Chinese-made fake Indian Head cents, and what look to be maybe large cents and perhaps some counterfeit dimes and nickels.Continue to 13 of 24 below.

 13 of 24

 One of the Showrooms in the Chinese Counterfeiting Factory

 This is one of the showrooms for the counterfeiting ring.
 This is a little like a store, where customers can come in and buy smaller bulk quantities of the fake coins and other items made by this operation.Continue to 14 of 24 below.